 St. Monica Tumbler 20 oz.

-The St. Monica Tumbler 20 oz. will keep your coffee hot or your refreshments cold while you are on the go.
-The 20 oz.
-Tumbler is made of stainless steel and features a see-thru BPA-Free plastic lid with a suction seal.
+The St. Monica Tumbler will keep your coffee hot or your refreshments cold while you are on the go.
+The 20 oz. tumbler is made of stainless steel and features a see-thru plastic lid with a suction seal.
 The perfect travel companion for the car, office, school or outdoor event.
-Makes a truly unique and practical gift!◼ Microwave and Dishwasher Safe
+Makes a truly unique and practical gift!◼ Stainless Steel

 This is a couture item which is custom made-to-order.
 Our couture collection features exclusive, custom designs with our signature crown somewhere within the design.
 Not sold in stores and you won’t find this anywhere else!